KohaILS/koha-manual-zh-cn/source/images.rst

 .. |image374| image:: images/tools/calendar/calendarexception.png
 				:alt: Edit holiday form with the option of generating exceptions for repeating holidays
 .. |image375| image:: images/tools/calendar/calendarhelp.png
+				:alt: Text under "Delete this holiday": "This will delete this holiday rule.
+If it is a repeatable holiday, this option checks for possible exceptions.
+If an exception exists, this option will remove the exception and set the date to a regular holiday."
 .. |image376| image:: images/tools/csvprofiles/addcsv.png
 				:alt: Add new CSV profile form
 .. |image377| image:: images/tools/csvprofiles/addcsv-sql.png